zeke-code/OnigiriBot/README.md

 ## Step 3: Configuration

 Create a `.env` file and place it in the root folder.
-Open the `.env` file with any kind of text editor and add the following lines to the `.env` file, replacing `YOUR_BOT_TOKEN` and `YOUR_APPLICATION_ID` with the token and application ID (to retrieve it go to the application's general informations and copy the application ID) you obtained from the Discord Developer Portal:
+Open the `.env` file with any kind of text editor and add the following lines to the `.env` file, replacing `YOUR_BOT_TOKEN` and `YOUR_APPLICATION_ID` with the token and application ID you obtained from the Discord Developer Portal:

 `
 DISCORD_TOKEN=YOUR_BOT_TOKEN